Generating Permutations with Restricted Containers: Machines for restricted classes

 The \emph{grid class} of the peg permutation $\tilde{\rho}$, denoted $\Grid(\tilde{\rho})$, is the set of all permutations that may be obtained by inflating $\rho$ (the underlying, non-decorated version of $\tilde{\rho}$) by monotone intervals of type determined by the signs of $\tilde{\rho}$: $\rho(i)$ may be inflated by an increasing (resp., decreasing) interval if $\tilde{\rho}(i)$ is decorated with a $+$ (resp., $-$) while it may only be inflated by a single entry (or the empty permutation) if $\tilde{\rho}(i)$ is dotted.
 Thus if $\pi\in\Grid(\tilde{\rho})$ then its entries can be partitioned into monotone intervals which are ``compatible'' with $\tilde{\rho}$.

 Given a set $\tilde{G}$ of peg permutations, we denote the union of their corresponding grid classes by

-In their proof of Theorem~\ref{thm-poly-tfae}, Huczynska and Vatter~\cite{huczynska:grid-classes-an:} proved that every polynomial class is contained in $\Grid(\tilde{\rho})$ for a single peg permutation $\tilde{\rho}$.
+In their characterization of polynomial classes, Huczynska and Vatter~\cite{huczynska:grid-classes-an:} proved that every polynomial class is contained in $\Grid(\tilde{\rho})$ for a single peg permutation $\tilde{\rho}$.
 From this and the work of Albert, Atkinson, Bouvel, Ru\v{s}kuc, and Vatter on atomic geometric grid classes~\cite[Theorem 10.3]{albert:geometric-grid-:}, the following result follows.

 \begin{theorem} For every polynomial class $\C$ there is a finite set $\tilde{G}$ of peg permutations such that $\C=\Grid(\tilde{G})$. \end{theorem}